 The Shell UK and Exxon Mobil Chemical Limited Sites at Mossmorran and Braefoot Bay also fall under the COMAH Regulations which are jointly regulated by the Health and Safety Executive (HSE) and SEPA as the Competent Authority.
 Qualifying sites are divided into Lower Tier and Top Tier sites based on quantities of dangerous substances held on the site.

-The Mossmorran and Braefoot Bay sites are classed as Top Tier sites due to the quantities of highly flammable substances present.
+The Mossmorran and Braefoot Bay sites are classed as Upper Tier sites due to the quantities of highly flammable substances present.
 As such they must submit a Safety Report every five years which demonstrates the implementation of safety management systems to prevent major accidents and limit their consequences to people and the environment.

 Further information on COMAH is available on the Health and Safety Executive website